k3jph/k3jph.github.io/_posts/2007/2007-09-30-new-updates-to-the-howard-county-search.md

   - Howard County
   - Howard County Search
   - webservices
+historical_status:
+  type: discontinued
+  reviewed: '2026-09-16'
+  note: The Howard County Search service described here no longer operates.
+This update is preserved as part of the project's history.
 ---

 The Howard County Search engine has been updated to include another several dozen Howard County-specific websites.
 Please check it out and [suggestions are welcome](/contact-me/).